preciofishbone/OmniaDocs/document-management/author/review-workflow/index.rst

 + **Reviewers**: In Reviewers, all colleagues to send to (=appoint as reviewers) is added.
 Normally, any colleague can be added here.
 + **Message**: A message to the reviewers is added here.
 Note that you can only use one message even if you send to several colleagues.
-+ **Due date:: A date when the review should be finished is entered here.
++ **Due date**: A date when the review should be finished is entered here.
 It's only information to the reviewers.
 Nothing happens when the date is passed.

 A task is then created for each colleague, and an e-mail is sent to each, with the message entered, and with a link to the document.
 Here’s an example: